vaishnavi-mahajan/Neo4j_JavaScript_Code/README.md

 If you don't have Neo4j install on your machine then open Neo4j sandbox from https://sandbox.neo4j.com/.
 Click on New project and select blank sandbox.
-Go into connection details you will get username, password and all other thing that you require for establishing connection.
+Go into connection details you will get username, password and all other thing that you require to establish connection.

 # For establishing connection in app.js